 As stated on the 96boards page “96Boards is a range of hardware specifications created by Linaro to make the latest ARM-based processors available to developers at a reasonable cost.
 The specifications are open and define a standard board layout for SoC-agnostic (processor independent) development platforms that can be used by software application, hardware device, kernel and other system software developers.”

-The 96Board with a Xilinx device is an Ultra96 that is sold by Avnet.
-There is development by Avnet, Xilinx and the Linaro community on the Ultra96.
+The 96Board with a AMD device is an Ultra96 that is sold by Avnet.
+There is development by Avnet, AMD and the Linaro community on the Ultra96.
 For more information visit http://zedboard.org/product/ultra96-v2-development-board

 OpenAMP is a Linaro Community Project that seeks to standardize the interactions between operating environments in a heterogeneous embedded system through open source solutions.
 The OpenAMP Initative include the following items